Thomas Robert Malthus

-Malthus criticized the Poor Laws for leading to inflation rather than improving the well-being of the poor.
+Malthus criticised the Poor Laws for leading to inflation rather than improving the well-being of the poor.
 He supported taxes on grain imports (the Corn Laws).
 His views became influential and controversial across economic, political, social and scientific thought.
 Pioneers of evolutionary biology read him, notably Charles Darwin and Alfred Russel Wallace.
+Presidents Thomas Jefferson and James Madison read Malthus.
 Malthus's failure to predict the Industrial Revolution was a frequent criticism of his theories.

-Malthus laid the "...theoretical foundation of the conventional wisdom that has dominated the debate, both scientifically and ideologically, on global hunger and famines for almost two centuries."
-He remains a much-debated writer.
+Malthus laid the "theoretical foundation of the conventional wisdom that has dominated the debate, both scientifically and ideologically, on global hunger and famines for almost two centuries."